Ethaks/FVTT-Quench/README.md

   - Mocha – `describe`, `it`, `after`, `afterEach`, `before`, `beforeEach`, and `utils`.
   - Chai – `assert`, `expect`, and `should`. `should` is also made available by it extending `Object.prototype`.
 - `options` -
-  - `displayName` – the name for this batch that will be shown in the ui and in the detailed test results.
+  - `displayName` – the name for this batch that will be shown in the UI and in the detailed test results.
     This is optional, Quench will fall back to the batch key if omitted.
   - `snapBaseDir` – the directory from which snapshots for this batch will be read, and where snapshots will be stored.
     This is optional, Quench will fall back to `Data/__snapshots__/<package name>/`, with each batch having its own directory there.